LandEcosystems/Sindbad/docs/src/pages/develop/optimization_method.md

 When naming new optimization types that use external packages, follow the convention `PackageNameMethodName`.
 For example:
 - `CMAEvolutionStrategyCMAES` for the CMA-ES method from CMAEvolutionStrategy.jl
-- `OptimizationBFGS` for the BFGS method from Optimization.jl
+- `OptimizationBFGS` for the BFGS method from ParameterOptimization.jl
 - `BayesOptKMaternARD5` for the Matern 5/2 kernel method from BayesOpt.jl

 This convention helps identify both the package and the specific method being used.